 In this paper, I investigate whether and how annexations affect minority racial composition in over 15,000 places in the United States between 2000 to 2020, covering all 41 states that have annexable land, and how these trends changed in relation to the Shelby ruling.
 Using difference-in-differences regression models, I first compare the probability for municipalities to conduct annexations before and after Shelby, and then examine whether annexations result in greater racial minority population share decreases after Shelby.
-Based on my findings, removal of federal oversight of municipal annexations has not resulted in a drastic increase in municipalities wielding annexations to suppress non-White population growth—at least not immediately so in the 6 years after.
+Based on my findings, ending federal oversight of municipal annexations has not resulted in a drastic increase in previously covered municipalities wielding annexations to suppress non-White population growth—at least not immediately so in the 6 years after.
+These findings may be partially explained by the striking trends of Black-diluting and White-increasing municipal annexations in covered municipalities even pre-Shelby.
+Perplexingly, never-covered municipalities conduct annexations favoring non-Black minority residents after Shelby, which diverges from their pre-Shelby trend and from previously covered municipalities.